stefankeys/OtakingHugo/content/world.md

 # The European Union

-A stagnant power ruled by bureaucrats who keep order and security in Europe usually at the price of growth.
+A stypenant power ruled by bureaucrats who keep order and security in Europe usually at the price of growth.

 Timeline